 1. For each of the six weeks of semester select one of the readings from the modules and describe in detail what the author is arguing, giving attention to the thesis, the content, and the context.
-Your answers should be approximately 200 words for each week, or about 1300 to 1500 words in total.
+Your

 2. In a separate 200 word answer describe a reading or concept from one of the seven weeks you found illuminating in some way.
 Provide reasons for your selection and justify your analysis.